 The flu virus affects your whole body.
 Symptoms of the flu, which are much like COVID-19, come on suddenly and can include fever, chills, muscle aches, runny nose, cough, shortness of breath and an upset stomach.

-Flu vaccines are now available.
+The flu vaccine is available during the winter months.
 Getting the flu vaccine is your best defence against the virus and protects you and your whānau from becoming sick.
-The cost is $15 for domestic students and $30 for international students.
+The cost is $25 for domestic students and $30 for international students.
 It is free if your medical condition puts you at a greater risk (pregnancy, asthma, diabetes, cardiovascular disease, reduced immunity, specific mental health conditions or addiction issues).

 To book your flu vaccine: